EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] [NEW] Plenty QOL features, updates and fixes
 - [ ] [NEW] Easily access and manage all your files from an app-specific folder inside storage/emulated/0

 Note: The above features won't be released in this exact order.
 Concerning the SDM project, not every feature on this list will be implemented (the minimum requirement is 10).
 Regarding the development after the university project is finished, some features may be changed or even removed.
+If you don't know what "SDM" means or what Emulair has to do with any kind of university, check the [Wiki page](https://github.com/RaduBratan/Emulair/wiki/5.-More-about-Emulair) for more info on why the project exists.

 ## Removed Features (from Lemuroid)
 - Android TV support
 - Turn games into shortcuts for your launcher
 - Sync saves on Google Drive

+Note: Some features will be brought back later.

 ## Name Meaning
 "Emulair" is a triple entendre and the name is inspired by the Lawnchair launcher (not associated with Emulair).
-Firstly, "Emulair" sounds similar to the word "Emulator" (if you try hard enough).
-Secondly, "Emulair" means "lair of the emu bird", an animal commonly associated with emulators, given their similar names.
-Lastly, "Emulair" also means "lair for all your emulators", which is similar to "Vimm's Lair", a place for preserving video games.
+Firstly, "Emulair" kind of sounds like the word "Emulator" (if you try hard enough).
+Secondly, "Emulair" means "lair of the emu bird", an animal whose name is similar to the abbreviation of the word "emulator".
+Lastly, "Emulair" also means "lair for all your emulators", which is similar in name to "Vimm's Lair", a place for preserving video games.

 ## Legal
 Copyright (C) 2023 Radu-George Bratan